Drillur/LORED-Modding-Kit/README.md

 - The first word is typically the category, and the second will be the object's key, the two separated by a space.
 If you want an Upgrade to affect Will the Iron LORED, you would write "lored iron"

 `Effect`
 - This depends on the first word written in `Affected Objects`, and it specifies what will happen to those affected objects.
+If you want an Upgrade to multiply Schlonky the Honkydonky LORED's Haste by 1,000, you would write "lored schlonky" for the `Affected Objects` and "haste x1000" for the `Effect`.

+For _additive_ Upgrades which have a + or - in the second word (e.g. "+1"), you would write how much they increase per level.
+- For example, if you want an Upgrade with 5 purchase levels to increase Output by +10 (base), you would write "output +2".
+It will increase by 2 each purchase, resulting in +10.
+As for _multiplicative_ Upgrades which have a x or / in the second word (e.g. "x2"), you write what you want the final value to be, and the game will calculate what the effect will be at each level.
+- For example, if you want an Upgrade with 5 purchase levels to multiply Output by 10, you would write "output x10".
+The game will run `value ** (1.0 / times_purchased.get_total())` (value being 10 in this example, and total times_purchased being 5), resulting in 10 ^ (1 / 5) = 1.58.
+That means that each level will multiply Output by 1.58, resulting in 10 after 5 purchases.

-Below is a list of `Affected Objects` with examples from the base game.
+Below is a list of real examples from the base game on how these two fields are used.
-- "lored coal" - This would affect the Coal LORED.
+- "lored coal" - "lored" is the category, and "coal" is the key of the Coal LORED.
+So, this Upgrade would affect the Coal LORED in some way.
 	- The `unlock_coal` Upgrade determines whether the Coal LORED is unlocked or not. `Effect`: "unlock"
 - "lored main1" - "main1" is the key for Stage 1 in the base game.
 This would affect all Stage 1 LOREDs.
 	- `how_is_this_an_rpg` adds +10% Crit Chance to every Stage 1 LORED. `Effect`: "crit_chance +10"
 - "lored all" - This would affect all LOREDs.
 	- `lucky_crit2` adds a total of 5% Lucky Crit to every LORED. `Effect`: "lucky_crit +1"
-	- For _additive_ Upgrades which have a + or - in the second word (e.g. "+1"), you would write how much they increase per level.
-		- For example, if you want an Upgrade with 5 purchase levels to increase Output by +10 (base), you would write "output +2".
-It will increase by 2 each purchase, resulting in +10.
-	- As for _multiplicative_ Upgrades which have a x or / in the second word (e.g. "x2"), you write what you want the final value to be, and the game will calculate what the effect will be at each level.
-		- For example, if you want an Upgrade with 5 purchase levels to multiply Output by 10, you would write "output x10".
-The game will run `value ** (1.0 / times_purchased.get_total())` (value being 10 in this example, and total times_purchased being 5), resulting in 10 ^ (1 / 5) = 1.58.
-That means that each level will multiply Output by 1.58, resulting in 10 after 5 purchases.
 - "tree 1a" - "tree" is the category for Upgrade Trees, and "1a" is the key for the Firestarter Upgrades in the base game.
 	- `so_close` unlocks the Upgrade autobuyer for Firestarter Upgrades. `Effect`: "autobuy"
 - "juice" - The developer who originally came up with this as an `Affected Objects` category has been fired.
 These Upgrades buff any Juice-related stats.